He slept outside as his two-room flat was filled with trash, bugs

 When they opened the front door of the unit at Block 64 Lorong 5 Toa Payoh, they knew they were in for a long day.

-The one-room rental flat on the ground floor was so full of trash that none of them could even step inside the unit.
+The two-room rental flat on the ground floor was so full of trash that none of them could even step inside the unit.

 Entering through the back door, the group of volunteers were greeted with an even nastier sight as they started cleaning up the place last Sunday.

 "Big cockroaches would run out," Ms Fion Phua, founder of volunteer group Keeping Hope Alive told The New Paper yesterday, adding that the flat was also infested with rats.

 The smell was so pungent that the volunteers, who donned personal protective equipment (PPE) including a mask, face shield and two layers of surgical gloves, had to apply medicinal ointment to bear with it.

 But the group of about 35 worked in shifts and in groups of five - due to social distancing rules - to clean out the flat in about seven hours, throwing out more than 30 bags of trash and other items such as fans, bicycles and televisions.

 Ms Phua, 50, said her group, which visits rental flats every Sunday, got to know the man living in the flat two weeks ago.

 They were visiting the man's neighbour and found it odd that the man, who is hard of hearing, wore dirty clothes, walked around barefoot and slept on sheets of cardboard along the corridor outside his flat.